Jerome-openclassroom/TurbiditySensor_OpenScience/README.md

 *This empirical model was inspired by limnological observations published in the* Canadian Journal of Fisheries and Aquatic Sciences *and* Hydrobiologia.

+🧪 Use Cases
+This Python script provides a low-cost, open-source method for estimating water turbidity (in JTU) and photic zone depth (Zeu, in meters) from a simple voltage measurement.
+It can be used in several environments:

+✅ Full version on PC or JupyterLab: includes calculation and light attenuation graph.

+✅ Mobile version on smartphone (via apps like Pydroid3 or QPython): real-time field calculation, optionally with graphical output.

+✅ Minimal version on Python calculators (e.g., TI-82 Python Edition): numerical-only output, fully offline and autonomous.

+This approach is designed for fieldwork, low-tech education, citizen science, and any context where simplicity, transparency, and reproducibility are key.

 ## 📁 Included Files

 ### `/calibration`